BevanSmith/Videos/README.md

 ##  Coding
 I run all the analyses in Python Jupyter Notebook.
 In this analysis I have made use of sklearn and various libraries.
-The Jupyter NOtebook is called Videos feature selection.ipynb
+The Jupyter Notebook is called Videos feature selection.ipynb